 Castell Caerffili (Caerphilly Castle)

-Castell Caerffili (Caerphilly Castle) was locked within water defences when it was built by the English during the 13th century.
+The largest castle in Wales, and the second-largest in Britain, Castell Caerffili (Caerphilly Castle) was locked within water defences when it was built by the English in the 13th century.
 The outside is the place, among an array of delights, to see four siege engines, and the inside has a hallowed, majestic feel.

 Raglan Castle